epaitoo/Random-Quote-Generator-Project/README.md

 # Random-Quote-Generator-Project

 This app displays a random movie quotes automatically or by clicking on a button.
-Thw background of the page also changes on click or automatically when a new quote is shown every 30 Seconds
+The background of the page also changes on click or automatically when a new quote is shown every 30 Seconds